 Explaining Bitcoin is hard.
 Because it’s hard to understand it completely.
 But I gave it a shot.
 And provided you with some basics.
 Whether it is a good investment or not, is totally up to you for now.
 I’m taking my first steps in Bitcoin.
 But in order to know what I’m investing in, I want to understand it.

 A lot of people are dealing with Bitcoins already.
-So a lot people have different opinions about it.
+So a lot of people have different opinions about it.
 So let’s keep those out of this article.
-And focus on the basics, so your 5 year old can understand it too.
+And focus on the basics, so your 5-year-old can understand it too.

-In addition the whole system is open source.
+In addition, the whole system is open source.
 Everyone can look into the source code of Bitcoin and improve on it.
 That also means the rules of the system are set from the beginning, and even the amount of Bitcoins are limited.
-Fortunately you can divide a Bitcoin as much as you want.
-The downside is that the technology changes a lot.
+Fortunately, you can divide a Bitcoin as much as you want.
+The downside is that technology changes a lot.
 So trying to understand how Bitcoin works, is pretty hard.

 What the future brings for Bitcoin is everyone’s guess.
 It recently passed the $7.000 mark, and it either excites you or makes you suspicious.
 It is described as a pyramid scheme, the gold for millennials, a hyped start-up, and so on.
 Others say it changed world economics and see it as an investment for the future.
 Whatever you want to make of it, just be careful to never invest more than you can miss in something you don’t fully understand.